 If you have been arrested in Georgia for a BUI, We are available to speak with you about your Boating Under the Influence case anytime, including after hours and weekends.
 We are also available over the Memorial Day holiday weekend.
 Call Chestney & Sullivan today: 404.816.8777

-Last year, nearly 300 BUI arrests were made on Georgia's waters.
+Last year, nearly 300 BUI arrests were made on Georgia’s waters including Lake Lanier, Allatoona, Oconee, Sinclair, Jackson, and Hartwell.
 BUI is a criminal offense that can result in fines, imprisonment and loss of boating privileges.
-Under the BUI-Implied Consent Law, all people boating are deemed to have given consent to have a breath or blood test conducted, at any time, to determine if they are under the influence of alcohol.
+Under the Georgia BUI implied consent law, all people boating are deemed to have given consent to have a breath or blood test conducted, at any time, to determine if they are under the influence of alcohol.
 If you refuse to take a chemical test, the State will try to suspend your boating privileges for 12 months.

 - Safety checks are permitted on boats without any probable cause or reasonable suspicion.
 In short, law enforcement does not need a reason to stop you on a lake or river.

 - It is not illegal in Georgia to have alcohol in an open container on a boat, or for the person operating the boat to have a drink.
-(It is only illegal if the blood alcohol content of the person operating the boat is .10 percent or higher.)
-So, don't panic if you have an open beer, this will only make the officer suspicious.
+It is only illegal if the blood alcohol content of the person operating the boat is .08 percent or higher.
+So, don’t panic if you have an open beer, this will only make the officer suspicious.

 - Be polite and cooperative.
 Let the officer do his job so he will move on to the next vessel and won’t feel compelled to administer any chemical tests.

 - Georgia has a “zero tolerance” blood alcohol level of .02 for people operating a boat under age 21.